build-guides

 Enable AMD EXPO at first boot.
 After POST, enter BIOS (Del key on most ASUS boards) and enable the EXPO profile for the Corsair Vengeance kit.
 The board defaults to DDR5-4800 without it.
 While in BIOS, also set CPU fan headers to temperature-based control (not fixed percentage) to prevent the AIO pump from running at full speed during light loads.

-Thermal paste re-application helps.
+Thermal paste re-application can help.
 The 9800X3D ships with pre-applied compound, but replacing it with a high-quality paste (Thermal Grizzly Kryonaut or Noctua NT-H2) typically drops peak temperatures by 5–8°C — meaningful when the target is under 85°C in a small case.

 Performance Expectations